Palm Springs, California: Today

 Tourism is a major factor in the city's economy with 1.6 million visitors in 2011.
 The city has over 130 hotels and resorts, numerous bed and breakfasts, and over 100 restaurants and dining spots.
 Events such as the Coachella and Stagecoach Festivals in nearby Indio attract younger people, making greater Palm Springs a more attractive area to retire.

 Following the 2008 recession, Palm Springs revitalized its Downtown, "the Village".
 Rebuilding started with the demolition of the Bank of America building in January 2012, with the Desert Fashion Plaza scheduled for demolition in 2013.

 In 2020, Christy Holstege became the mayor of Palm Springs, which made her the first openly bisexual mayor in the United States, as well as the first female mayor of Palm Springs.
 The following year, Lisa Middleton became mayor, making her the first openly transgender mayor in California history.

 The movement behind mid-century modern architecture (1950s/60s era) in Palm Springs is backed by architecture enthusiasts, designers, and local historians to preserve many of Palm Springs' buildings and homes of famous celebrities, businessmen, and politicians.
 Stores sell furniture and gifts that feature a mid-century modern theme.
 The city holds a Modernism Week celebration every February, along with several related smaller events during the year.

+According to a 2021 study done by Visit Greater Palm Springs, Canadians own 7% of second homes in the valley, far more than any other country outside the U.S. A 2017 study found that 303,600 Canadians visited the valley that year, spending more than US$236 million, and impacting every sector of the economy.

 Geography

-Palm Springs is located in the Sonoran Desert.
+Palm Springs is located in the Colorado Desert.
 According to the United States Census Bureau, the city has a total area of 95.0 sqmi, of which 94.1 sqmi is land and 0.9 sqmi (1%) is water.
 Located in the Coachella Valley desert region, Palm Springs is sheltered by the San Bernardino Mountains to the north, the Santa Rosa Mountains to the south, by the San Jacinto Mountains to the west and by the Little San Bernardino Mountains to the east.

 Climate

+Palm Springs has a hot desert climate (BWh in Köppen-Geiger classification), with over 300 days of sunshine and 4.93 in of rainfall annually.
+The wettest "rain year" on record was from July 1926 to June 1927 with 17.68 in — of which 10.22 in fell during three days in mid-February — and the driest from July 2001 to June 2002 with 0.4 in.